friend1ws/nanomonsv/README.md

 nanomonsv uses, `tabix`, `bgzip` (which ar part of HTSlib projects) and `mafft` inside the program, assuming those are installed, and the paths are already added to the running environment.

+#### For use of SSW Library

+Since version 0.2.0, nanomonsv can be executed without SSW Library.
-Also, for the preparation of SSW Library, create the libssw.so and add the path to the LD_LIBRARY_PATH environment variable.
+When users want to use SSW Library, create the libssw.so and add the path to the LD_LIBRARY_PATH environment variable.
 Please refer the **How to use the Python wrapper ssw_lib.py** section in the [SSW Library](https://github.com/mengyao/Complete-Striped-Smith-Waterman-Library) repository page.

+#### For `nanomonsv insert_classify` command
-Also, for `nanomonsv insert_classify` command, `bwa`, `minimap2`, `bedtools` and `RepeatMasker` are required to be installed and these pathese are added to the running environment.
+`bwa`, `minimap2`, `bedtools` and `RepeatMasker` are required to be installed and these pathese are added to the running environment.

 ### Input file